Mussels (Credit Dominic Flint)

 This site represents an area of higher than average species diversity, within the south west context, due to the ridged and varied nature of the seabed.
 It includes rich communities of subtidal living reefs including ross worm reefs and mussel beds which provide shelter for other marine species.
 The mix of biotopes represented here is rarely found anywhere else in the UK.

-Defra has indicated that they require additional data before designating the site.
 This site has a higher than average seabed diversity and a mixture of habitats rarely seen due to the unusual physical conditions of the site.
 The site is supported by the Devon local group and was agreed within a cross-sector stakeholder meeting which included representatives from the fishing industry and the renewable energy sector.
-Defra also commissioned additional survey work for this site in 2012 which has not yet been taken into account.

 Other nearby MCZs